IamStephan/saber-alt-template/README.md

 - `./src/sections`
   - For ease of use pages are split internally into reusable and swappable sections.
 Each section has a high level function that it serves.
 For instance:
     - Hero -> To attract attention and promote the vistor's curiousity
-    - Testimonials -> To instil trust into the vistor's
+    - Testimonials -> To instil trust into the vistor
     - CTA -> to entice the vistor to perform an action (In this case, to get a free estimate)
 - `./src/widgets`
-  - Widgets are dynamic pieces inside of a page.
-They are not template specific and the purpose of this folder is to provide CSS variable for theming.
-This can also be used to create widget template that are unique to this template but should be use rarely
+  - Widgets are dynamic pieces of code (PHP) inside of a page.
+They are not template specific and the purpose of this folder is to provide CSS variables for theming.
+This can also be used to create widget templates that are unique to this template, but should be used rarely.
 - `./src/components`
   - Like `./src/globals` components are used throughout the site, but they are not guaranteed to be used across all pages.
 Components need to be small and flexible to reduce size and increase usability
 - `./src/tokens`
-  - Tokens are static string and/or raw html snippets.
-They come from the cms (Most of the time) and declaring the as such should be sufficient for template development
+  - Tokens are static strings and/or raw html snippets.
+They come from the cms (Most of the time) and declaring them as such should be sufficient for template development
 - `./src/hybrids`
   - Hybrids are special type that are similar to two or more of the above folders.
-Each hybrid has a unique set of behavior that needs custom implementation locally.
+Each hybrid has a unique set of behavior that needs exceptions locally to work.

 ## Notes on importing css and js resources